Parents convicted in college scam remain free during appeal

 U.S. District Judge Nathaniel Gorton ruled the two can remain free on bail pending appeal of their convictions.
 His ruling came shortly after prosecutors dropped their opposition to the defense’s bid to keep them of prison while they fight their case.

 Abdelaziz, of Las Vegas, was charged with paying $300,000 to get his daughter into the University of Southern California as a basketball recruit even though she didn’t even make it onto her high school’s varsity team.

 Wilson, who heads a Massachusetts private equity firm, was accused of paying $220,000 to have his son designated as a USC water polo recruit and an additional $1 million to buy his twin daughters’ ways into Harvard and Stanford.

-Wilson and Abdelaziz’s lawyers have argued that their clients believed they were making legitimate donations and that the admissions consultant at the center of the scandal, Rick Singer, pitched his so-called “side door” scheme as a lawful one.
+Lawyers for Wilson and Abdelaziz have argued that their clients believed they were making legitimate donations and that the admissions consultant at the center of the scandal, Rick Singer, pitched his so-called “side door” scheme as a lawful one.
 Wilson’s attorneys are attacking several aspects of the trial, including the judge’s refusal to let jurors see evidence they say shows “USC regularly dressed up donors’ children as athletic recruits.”

-Noel Francisco, the former U.S. solicitor general who Wilson hired to appeal his case, applauded the judge’s decision on Thursday.
+Noel Francisco, the former U.S. solicitor general who Wilson hired to appeal his case, applauded the judge’s decision.

 “The fact is that John’s case is different from others in the Varsity Blues scandal.
 His children were qualified for admissions on their own merits, and none of his money was for enriching any one individual — instead it was for the schools and their athletic programs,” Francisco said in an emailed statement.